Central Heating Repairs Bexley — Verified Heating Engineers

 Boiler component repair (thermistor, PCB etc)£150–£400

-Heating repairs that involve boiler components are always Gas Safe registered engineer work.
+Heating repairs that involve gas work, combustion, flues, case seals or gas-carrying components must be carried out by a Gas Safe registered engineer.
 Get a written quote specifying parts and labour before work begins.

 Frequently asked questions — Central Heating Repairs Bexley

-Repeated pressure loss in a sealed system means water is escaping somewhere.
-Common locations in inter-war semis are hidden pipe runs under suspended timber floors, weeping radiator valve glands, and a failed pressure relief valve.
+Repeated pressure loss in a sealed system commonly means water is escaping or being discharged.
+Common locations in inter-war semis are hidden pipe runs under suspended timber floors, weeping radiator valve glands, and a pressure relief valve discharging externally.
+Other causes include an expansion vessel fault or a filling loop that has not been closed off.
 Do not keep topping up without identifying the source.
-A heating engineer should inspect the full circuit — not just the boiler.
+A heating engineer should pressure-test the full circuit and check the expansion vessel and PRV — not just the boiler.

-If the boiler fires but no heat reaches the radiators, the circulating pump has most likely seized or failed.
-This is a common fault in older Bexley heating systems where the pump has not been replaced in many years.
-Confirm with the engineer that the pump is the cause before authorising replacement.
+If the boiler fires but no heat reaches the radiators, a seized or failed circulating pump is one common cause, particularly in older systems where the pump has not been replaced in many years.
+Other possible causes include a motorised valve or zone valve fault, an airlock in the system, a control or wiring issue, or a circulation blockage.
+A heating engineer should diagnose the actual cause before authorising replacement of any single component.

-Act immediately.
-A non-functioning heating system is a legal repair under the Landlord and Tenant Act 1985.
+Act promptly.
+Heating and hot water are installations covered by Section 11 of the Landlord and Tenant Act 1985, which requires landlords to keep them in repair and proper working order.
 The Gas Safety (Installation and Use) Regulations 1998 also require you to maintain gas appliances in safe condition.
-If you fail to act promptly, Bexley Council’s housing team has enforcement powers.
+If you fail to act within a reasonable time, Bexley Council’s housing team has enforcement powers.

 Central Heating Repairs across Bexley — areas we cover